a-oxide/blog/content/categories/Reviews/_index.md

 ---
 title: Planned
-description: A collection of potential projects
+description: A collection of all reviews for consumer products
 image: lucidgloves.png

 # Badge style